 When the pH of the water is at 4.5 or below all of the carbon dioxide in the water is in a dissolved gas phase and can be removed through decarbonation with very high efficiencies like 99-100%.
 However when the pH approaches a level of 8.5 all of the carbon dioxide is ionized and is difficult to remove.

 Decarbonators provide a method to atomize the water

 To design an effective decarbonation tower it is important to consider all of the variables and key elements of a decarbonator or degasifier.
-First there is the distribution system and distributors are all not made alike.
+First, there is the distribution system and distributors are all not made alike.
 Some utilize weirs and others utilize tray types.
-At DeLoach Industries we have tested all types of distributors and we utilize our custom designed high efficient “header latter” with nozzle systems.
+At DeLoach Industries we have tested all types of distributors and we utilize our custom-designed highly efficient “header latter” with nozzle systems.
 These types of distribution systems in the DeLoach decarbonator towers provide an increase in CO2 removal yield prior to making contact with the media bed surface.
-This is one of the reasons DeLoach Industries Decarbonators and degasifiers out perform all other brands on the market because we have focused on understanding the maximization of water atomizing for gas removal.
+This is one of the reasons DeLoach Industries Decarbonators and degasifiers outperform all other brands on the market because we have focused on understanding the maximization of water atomizing for gas removal.

-The other key elements are the method of controlling water channeling within the tower, the media support plat and the role it plays on air flow and hydraulic load, the DeLoach Industries patent pending air resister system that directs and prevents air from leaving in the effluent water system, and of course the air blower and air vane direction assembly that is designed for maximum velocity to impact the water flow in a counter current method.
-All of these key items should always be considered when designing and more importantly selecting a decarbonator, degasifier, or even a chemical or biological scrubber manufacture.
+The other key elements are the method of controlling water channeling within the tower, the media support plat and the role it plays on airflow and hydraulic load, the DeLoach Industries patent pending air resister system that directs and prevents air from leaving in the effluent water system, and of course the air blower and air vane direction assembly that is designed for maximum velocity to impact the water flow in a counter-current method.
+All of these key items should always be considered when designing and more importantly selecting a decarbonator, degasifier, or even a chemical or biological scrubber manufacturer.
 Click to learn more about Industrial Water Treatment.

 For more information or to learn more contact the professionals at DeLoach Industries Inc. at (941) 371-4995.